Meet the Veterans: Mark Murphy

-UMB is fortunate to have several veterans on our team and are proud to hire veterans in our local communities.
+UMB is fortunate to have several veterans on our team, and we’re proud to hire veterans in our local communities.
 This series highlights some of our associates who have served their country in the military prior to joining UMB.
-Be sure to check out the other profiles in our series.

 What about your past shaped who you are today?

 My personality, behavior, beliefs and interests are largely a product of the following influences: the Midwest, East Asia, Catholic school, National Geographic, nature, libraries, Hollywood and the military.
 Put them all in a blender, hit “mix,” and the resulting concoction will resemble me.